Pets and Emergency Situations: Save Your Pet and Your Skin

 Floods: evacuation protocol

 Flash floods move faster than a running human.
-Your pet needs to be up and running in less than 5 minutes, not 20.
+Your pet needs to be operational in under 5 minutes, not 20.

 "Pre-positioning" technique :

-- The transport crate, in a place not too far from an exit of the house, door open,
+- The carrier crate, placed in a location not too far from an exit of the house, with the door open,

 - The waterproof leash, attached to the handle (water makes everything slippery),

-- The waterproof plastic bag containing 72 hours of food attached to the crate.
+- The waterproof plastic bag containing 72 hours' worth of food is attached to the crate.

 Emergency protocol: